GraphQL-CN/graphql/spec/Appendix A -- Notation Conventions.md

   - ListOfLetterA `a`

-## Lexical and Syntactical Grammar
+## Lexical and Syntactical Grammar/词句上的语法

 The GraphQL language is defined in a syntactic grammar where terminal symbols are tokens.
 Tokens are defined in a lexical grammar which matches patterns of